rnag/smartsheet-rs/README.md

 #### Create Rows

-To add or update rows, it's necessary to build out a list of `Cell`s to update the values for, and then add the cells to the row.
+To add or update rows, it's necessary to build out a list of cells to update the values for, and then add the cells to the row.
+The helper *struct* `CellFactory` can be used to construct `Cell` objects to add to a `Row`.

 Note that to *add* rows, we need to pass in a [location-specifier](https://smartsheet.redoc.ly/#section/Specify-Row-Location) attribute.
 To *update* rows, we only need to set the *Row Id* for each row.

-The helper *struct* `CellFactory` can be used to construct `Cell` objects to add to a `Row`.

 An example of *adding* a new `Row` to a sheet is shown below.
 Here we set the location specifier `to_top` to send the new row to the top of the sheet.